kyoya-de/oTranCe/vagrant/puppet/modules/apt/README.md

 The apt module automates obtaining and installing software packages on \*nix systems.

-**Note**: While this module allows the use of short keys, **warnings are thrown if a full fingerprint is not used**, as they pose a serious security issue by opening you up to collision attacks.
+**Note**: While this module allows the use of short languageKeys, **warnings are thrown if a full fingerprint is not used**, as they pose a serious security issue by opening you up to collision attacks.

 ## Setup